Maximilian Häberle

 Welcome!

-I am an astronomy PhD student and fellow of the International Max Planck Research School on Astronomy and Cosmic Physics at the University of Heidelberg (IMPRS).
+I am an astronomy PhD student and a fellow of the International Max Planck Research School on Astronomy and Cosmic Physics at the University of Heidelberg (IMPRS).
 I work in the Galactic Nuclei Group (Nadine Neumayer) at the Max Planck Institute for Astronomy (MPIA) in Heidelberg.

 Previously, I obtained a bachelor's and a master's degree in physics at the University of Heidelberg.
 During my undergraduate studies I spent time at the European Southern Observatory in Chile and the Space Telescope Science Institue in Baltimore, USA.

-Furthermore, I am interested in the the development of novel astronomical instrumentation.
+Furthermore, I am interested in the development of novel astronomical instrumentation.
 During my PhD I participated in the developement and construction of the SDSS-V Local Volume Mapper (LVM), a novel wide-field integral field spectroscopy survey instrument, working with Tom Herbst and the LVM collaboration.
 This instrument recently celebrated a very succesful first light and survey operations have begun.

-In October 2023 I joined the METIS project, the mid-infrared imager and spectrograph for the future Extremely Large Telescope.
+In October 2023, I joined the METIS project, the mid-infrared imager and spectrograph for the future Extremely Large Telescope.

-For details you may take a look at the RESEARCH section or CONTACT me directly.
+For details, you may take a look at the RESEARCH section or CONTACT me directly.